 General

 Development of a Deliverable iterates over a number of cycles.
 During each cycle, Members and Partners Type 2 develop proposed amendments to the CSD.
-At the end of a cycle, and by consensus, material from input documents is incorporated into the CSD.
+At the end of a cycle, and by consensus, agreed material from input documents is incorporated into the CSD.
 An illustration of a typical cycle is shown in Figure 6-1.